indeedeng/django-ptrack/README.md

-# Django Pixel Tracking
+# Django Ptrack

-Generates a unique tracking pixel per arg/kwargs set.
-Great for detecting email open rates.

-Requires an implementation TrackingPixel to define behavior and registration with ptrack.
+Ptrack is a track pixel library for Django.
+Each tracking pixel is a unique encoded image generated per arg/kwargs set.
+Ptrack is great for detecting email open rates or creating your own pixel tracking API.
+Here at Indeed.com, ptrack generates tracking pixels with an average request to response lifecycle that is consistently < 80 ms.

+Pip install:
+    django-ptrack

-Add ptrack to your installed apps:
+Add ptrack to your installed apps in settings:

     INSTALLED_APPS = (
         ...,